 - Provision of facilities and equipment for cleaning, sterilising, hand washing, and storage

-- Practices including cleaning, disinfection and sterilization of reusable equipment
+- Practices including cleaning, disinfection and sterilization of reusable equipment, and

 - Records for autoclave if required.